Changing a Will after death – Deed of variation

 What is a deed of variation?

-A deed of Variation is document that is used by the beneficiary/beneficiaries of an Estate to alter the distribution of a person’s assets after their death.
+A Deed of Variation is a document that allows the beneficiary/beneficiaries of an estate to alter the distribution of a deceased’s assets after their death.

 What are the requirements for a deed of variations?